Key Takeaways:

 Can Medical Marijuana Edibles Be Safer?

 Even medical cannabis products aren’t immune to these risks.
-Those with a medical marijuana card, including patients using cannabis for ulcerative colitis or chronic pain, are often told to start with a low dose.
+Those with a medical marijuana card, including guests using cannabis for ulcerative colitis or chronic pain, are often told to start with a low dose.
 But even small amounts can cause intense and prolonged effects, especially for new users or individuals with sensitive systems.

 Are Edibles Worth the Risk?